 Day trips from Porto: Coimbra

 Coimbra is famous for being the city where the first Portuguese university was built, in 1290.
-And indeed when you visit this Coimbta on a day trip from Porto you feel that it combines the weight of its academic history with its lively gardens and squares, always filled with students.
+And indeed when you visit this Coimbra on a day trip from Porto you feel that it combines the weight of its academic history with its lively gardens and squares, always filled with students.

 There are plenty of monuments to visit in this city so you could easily spend a couple of days there.
 But if you have a single day I would focus on walking Rua Sofia, a street protected by Unesco where you can visit the Santa Cruz church.
 From there you are walking distant to the old cathedral of Coimbra, the university and also the stunning Joanine Library.

-Closeby you can find the Botanical gardens and the nostalgic Sereia gardens.
+Close by you can find the Botanical gardens and the nostalgic Sereia gardens.
 In between these two it is a square called Praça da República where you can grab a drink.

 What to do in Coimbra

-• Soak sunlight at the Coimbra Botanical garden or Sereia garden.
+- Soak sunlight at the Sereia garden.

-• Spot the students’ houses called Repúblicas as they are very iconic and unique to Coimbra.
+- Spot the students’ houses called Repúblicas as they are very iconic and unique to Coimbra.

-• For more great ideas, make sure to read this detailed guide of what to do in Coimbra.
+- For more great ideas, make sure to read this detailed guide of what to do in Coimbra.

 How to get to Coimbra

-• Rent a car.
+- Rent a car.
 As the train station is not in the city centre, renting a car is a good option.

 Santiago de Compostela, in Spain